10 experts to listen to when it comes to workplace feedback

 "Here's what I found: humans can hear anything if it's true.
 So let's rethink the word "feedback," and think about it as telling people the truth, the honest truth, about what they're doing right and what they're doing wrong, in the moment when they're doing it.
 That good thing you just did, whoo!
 That's exactly what I'm talking about.
 Go do that again.
 And people will do that again, today, three more times."

 3: Five-time NYT best-selling author, Dan Pink

 Dan is a prolific writer specialising in workplace issues.
-And with five best-sellers under his belt, you can bet he's got something to say about the importance of workplace feedback.
+And with five best-sellers under his belt, you can bet he's an expert on the importance of workplace feedback.
 In his Pinkcast, Dan gives his two cents on workplace culture.
 Recently, offered some interesting advice for those wondering how to secure good feedback.
 His solution?